dotnet/runtime/docs/design/datacontracts/RuntimeTypeSystem.md

     // Get an instruction pointer that can be called to cause the MethodDesc to be executed public virtual TargetCodePointer GetNativeCode(MethodDescHandle methodDesc);

+    // Gets the GCCoverageInfo pointer if available.
+    // If not enabled in the target process, returns null. public virtual TargetPointer?
+GetGCCoverageInfo(MethodDescHandle methodDesc);
 }
 ```